24 Hours in Ireland's Capital

 The Guinness Storehouse

-A favourite on any Ireland Tour, I felt no trip to Dublin would be complete without a tour of the Guinness Storehouse st St James's Gate.
+A favourite among tourists from all over the world, I felt no trip to Dublin would be complete without a tour of the Guinness Storehouse st St James's Gate.
 Spread over seven floors, It is very interesting for beer drinkers and non-beer drinkers alike.
 I've done a lot of brewery tours over the years and this has to be one of the best.

 On the top floor is the Gravity bar, with glass walls and a 360 degree view over Dublin, which has to be one of the best views from anywhere in the city centre.
 It makes a wonderful end to the tour - sitting here chatting with travellers from all over the world looking at the incredible views over Dublin.